rails/rails/guides/source/testing.md

 end
 ```

-is the correct way to assert for the layout when the view renders a partial with name `_form`.
-Omitting the `:partial` key in your `assert_template` call will complain.
+This is the correct way to assert for when the view renders a partial with a given name.
+As identified by the `:partial` key passed to the `assert_template` call.

 ### A Fuller Functional Test Example